zzx-peter/verl/docs/examples/config.rst

 **Reference Model**

-- ``actor_rollout_ref.ref``: FSDP config same as actor. **For models larger than 7B, it’s recommended to turn on offload for ref by default**
+- ``actor_rollout_ref.ref``: FSDP config same as actor. **For models larger than 7B, it's recommended to turn on offload for ref by default**
 - ``actor_rollout_ref.ref.log_prob_micro_batch_size``: The batch size
   for one forward pass in the computation of ``ref_log_prob``.